tos36/CarND-LaneLines-P1-master/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. Convert the images to grayscale.
+2. Apply Gaussian noise kernel
+3. Apply Canny transform
+4. Apply image-masking to clip ROI

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+5. Draw lane lines.
+Here I modified the draw_lines() function as follows.
+  a.
+Calcurate hough lines from the processed image
+  b.
+Classify the line(start point and end point) to two classes depends on each slopes.
+Left-lane and right-lane.
+  c.
+Fit lines for each list of points
+6. Return the image with lines

 If you'd like to include images to show how the pipeline works, here is how to include an image: